Triangle Centrality: Formulation

 \end{definition}

-In our definition, the centrality values are rational numbers bounded in the range $[0,1]$ to indicate the proportion of triangles centered at a vertex.
-This is accomplished by first multiplying the triangle core $N^+_\triangle(v)$ by a $\frac{1}{3}$ factor to prevent overcounting triangles because the same triangle is counted by each of its three vertices.
-Then we normalize the entire value by the total triangle count in $G$.
-Therefore if the graph is a clique, then each vertex is equally central.
+This definition captures the observations that the total triangle count for a vertex and its neighbors cannot exceed $\triangle(G)$, and conversely, a vertex and its neighbors may not be in any triangles.
+The sum of triangle counts over the triangle core $N_\triangle[v]$ in Definition~\ref{def:tricent} is multiplied by a $\frac{1}{3}$ factor to prevent overcounting triangles because the same triangle is counted by each of its three vertices.
+If the graph is a clique, then it suggests each vertex is equally central.
+Definition~\ref{def:tricent} also leads to convenient expressions for other special cases that we describe in Section~\ref{sec:observation}.
+The range of values triangle centrality can take implies the proportion of triangles centered at a vertex.